Thursday, November 16, 2017 11:59 pm - Thursday, November 16, 2017 11:59 pm

 Eligibility to Apply

-- has received the doctoral degree between September 1, 2013 and April 30, 2017, or if the doctoral degree has not yet been awarded, will have completed all the requirements for the doctoral degree by April 30, 2017.
-Applicants holding faculty appointments within these time limits may apply.
-(Note: Applicants who have been on parental leave between the time of completion of the doctorate and the time of application may have their period of eligibility extended by six months.)
+- Have received their doctoral degree from any recognized university in the world on or after September 1, 2014, or, if the doctoral degree has not yet been awarded, be confident that they will have completed all degree requirements by April 30, 2018 (an applicant who was on parental leave between the time of completion of the doctorate and the time of application may have their period of eligibility extended by six months);

-All applicants must submit to their graduate unit or their supervisor’s affiliated graduate unit complete electronic copy of the following documents in a single PDF package by December 1, 2016:
+All applicants must submit to their graduate unit or their supervisor’s affiliated graduate unit an electronic copy of the following documents in a single PDF package by November 16, 2017:

-- The completed application form – available from Council of Ontario Universities’ (COU) website: http://www.cou.on.ca/about/chairs-and-awards/john-charles-polanyi-prizes
+- The completed application form – attached, and available from Council of Ontario Universities’ (COU) website: http://www.cou.on.ca/about/chairs-and-awards/john-charles-polanyi-prizes

 - Curriculum vitae (no page restrictions), including information concerning the application.
 Updates to curriculum vitae will not be accepted after submission;

-- A brief summary of the doctoral thesis (1 page max, to be written by the applicant);
+- A summary of the doctoral thesis (1 page max, to be written by the applicant);

-- A statement of research (or writing) to be undertaken during the period of the award (maximum of 2 pages, plus an additional 1 page for diagrams, bibliography, etc., to be prepared by the applicant);
+- A statement of research (or writing) to be undertaken during the period of the award, prepared by the applicant (maximum of 2 pages, plus an additional 1 page for diagrams, bibliography, etc.);

-- Confidential letters (on letterhead and signed) from four assessors (emailed directly to your unit’s graduate administrator before December 1, 2016).
+- Confidential letters (on letterhead and signed) from four assessors (emailed directly to the IMS before November 16, 2017).

 - Letters should focus on an evaluation of the applicant’s research (or writing) to date, and the research (or writing) being undertaken.